 Howard Kliger received his PhD from the University of Delaware.
-His area of research includes engineering mechanics.
+His area of research includes mechanical engineering and engineering mechanics.

 Mohammad Arafa received his PhD from Rutgers University and currently works at an engineering firm, Severud Associates in New York City.
 His area of expertise is structural engineering.